Sébastien Haller: Early life

-Haller was born in Ris-Orangis, Essonne, Paris to a French father and an Ivorian mother.
+Haller was born in Ris-Orangis, Essonne to a French father and an Ivorian mother.

 Club career

 Auxerre

 During the 2011 FIFA U-17 World Cup, on 26 June 2011, Haller signed his first professional contract with Auxerre, agreeing to a three-year deal.

 Ahead of the 2012–13 season, Haller was promoted to the senior team by manager Jean-Guy Wallemme.
 His professional debut came on 27 July 2012, in the team's opening league match of the 2012–13 campaign against Nîmes.

 Utrecht

-On 24 December 2014, it was announced that Haller was sent on loan to Dutch Eredivisie club Utrecht until the end of the season.
+On 24 December 2014, it was announced that Haller was sent on loan to Eredivisie club Utrecht until the end of the season.
 At the end of the season, it was announced that FC Utrecht had signed Haller.
 The supporters voted for Haller as the winner of the Di Tommaso Trophy 2015, Utrecht's player of the year award.

 Eintracht Frankfurt

 On 15 May 2017, Haller signed with Eintracht Frankfurt on a four-year deal for a reported fee of €7 million.
 In the 2017–18 DFB-Pokal, he scored four goals for Frankfurt, as the club won the final, marking the first trophy of Haller's career.
 In the 2018–19 Bundesliga season, he scored 15 league goals in 29 appearances as the club finished seventh.

 In addition to his goals scored, he also made nine assists, meaning he was involved in 24 goals, a figure only beaten in the 2018–19 season by Robert Lewandowski with 29.